 Of course, any exercise routine should be approved by a doctor before starting, especially for those who are significantly overweight.

 And once someone does start working out on an exercise bike (or any other type of workout equipment), it’s important to ease into things gradually.
-But for many people who are morbidly obese, an exercise bike can be a great way to get started on with their weight loss journe.
+But for many people who are morbidly obese, an exercise bike can be a great way to get started on their weight loss journey.

-Read on to understand the benefits of an exercise bike to people with morbid obesity.
+Read on to understand the benefits of an exercise bike for morbidly obese people.

 What is an Exercise Bike and How Does it Work?